MV Samish: Routes

 The Samish is assigned to the Anacortes-San Juan Islands route.
 She has also served on the Mukilteo-Clinton, Edmonds-Kingston, and Seattle-Bremerton routes.

-The Samish was assigned to the Mukilteo-Clinton route on 7/15/2019.

 Incidents

 The Samish was pulled from service on February 21, 2016, after the discovery of a quarter-sized hole in the hull below the water line, later found during a drydock inspection to be linked to corrosion.
 The ferry was re-entered service on March 10 after some minor patchwork.

 On August 7, 2017, the Samish was removed from service due to a problem with the number two drive engine, causing the Anacortes/San Juan Islands route to be operated on an emergency four boat schedule until a replacement boat entered service.

+On March 10, 2024, the Samish assisted US Coast Guard crews in the rescue of 6 passengers and 2 dogs from a private vessel in distress in the Rosario Strait.
+Samish took on 4 passengers before the Coast Guard arrived, and positioned the ferry to provide protection from wind and waves for the rescue effort.

 Numbers and ship recognition

 The Samish has three numbers used to identify it.
 The first is her IMO Number.
 The Samish's IMO Number is 9720251.
 Her MMSI (Marine Mobile Service Identity), 367649320.
 Her Radio Call Sign WDH7552.
 The Samish is owned by Washington State Ferries, a branch of the Washington State Department of Transportation.
 She is flagged in the United States, and listed as an AIS Passenger Vessel.